This post may contain eBay affiliate links. Please read our disclosure policy.

-In recent times, “Eck” is also well-known for his broadcasting, helping him to stay relevant with the latest batch of MLB fans.
+“Eck” recently became well-known for broadcasting, helping him stay relevant with the latest MLB fans.

-Here’s a rundown with Eckersley’s best rookie card options, including an investment outlook looking at the next few years.
+Here’s a rundown of Eckersley’s RC options, including an investment outlook for the next few years.

 We’ve checked out recent auction data to bring you a trio of the best Dennis Eckersley rookie cards that would make a good addition to your rookie card investment portfolio.

 The 1976 Topps is Eckersley’s only official rookie card, featuring a large image of the pitcher in his Indians jersey.
-The background features a clear blue sky, making it an iconic piece of 70’s Americana that is well valued by collectors.
+The background features a clear blue sky, making it an iconic piece of 70’s Americana that collectors highly value.
 Look out for issues with coloring, as it tends to be the main flaw with the set.

 Hot Investment: Wander Franco Rookie Cards

 Perforated edges make it difficult to find mint copies of the 1976 Hostess, which features an image of the player ready to pitch with a few advertising hoardings in the background.
-It’s not as prestigious as the Topps edition listed above, although the issues with edging make it almost as expensive if you’re looking at high grades.
+It’s not as prestigious as the Topps edition listed above, but the edging issues make it almost as expensive if you’re looking at high grades.

 Hot Rookie Cards: Gold Card Auctions Hot 10

-Eckersley’s Kellogg’s RC is part of a 57-card ‘3-D Super Stars’ set released by the cereal company back in 1976.
-As the name suggests, it has a basic 3D image of the player looking straight at the camera, with a red, white and blue striped border.
+The Eckersley’s Kellogg’s RC is part of a 57-card ‘3-D Super Stars’ set released by the cereal company in 1976.
+As the name suggests, it has a basic 3D image of the player looking straight at the camera, with a red, white, and blue striped border.

-The addition of a plastic finish means that they’re easy to find in decent condition, as long as they haven’t cracked or chipped over the last 40 years.
+Adding a plastic finish means they’re easy to find in decent condition as long as they haven’t cracked or chipped over the last 40 years.
 It’s also one of the few top rookies from the set, as Kellogg’s typically focused on established stars instead of hot prospects at the time.

 Dennis Eckersley Rookie Card Value